 One of the most common variants involves a shy girl sweeping her bangs back under a headband, allowing us to see her full face and symbolizing her newfound self-confidence.
-Because Every Girl is Cuter With Self Confidence!
+Because girls are more attractive with self confidence.

 - Once Naruto becomes a member of Team 7, he stops wearing his goggles.